 Deferral limits will remain the same for 2017.
 The IRS announced that pension limitations governing the 457 plans will remain the same for 2017 as the increase in the Consumer Price Index was not sufficient to meet the statutory thresholds for its adjustment.
 Therefore, the elective deferral (contribution) limit for employees who participate in deferred compensation will stay at $18,000.
 The catch-up contribution limit for employees aged 50 and over will remain at $6,000, and the Special Catch Limit is $36,000.

-- Roth 457 is coming to Deferred Compensation.
-A designated Roth account is being added to the Deferred Compensation Plan in January of 2016.
+- Roth 457 is here.
+A designated Roth account was added to the Deferred Compensation Plan in January of 2016.
 The Roth provision allows employees to make after-tax contributions to their account which become available for withdrawal after separation of employment.
 Then, both Roth contributions and associated earnings can be withdrawn tax-free when you take a qualified distribution.

-We are accepting enrollments in the Roth 457 for payrolls with an issue date of January 1, 2016 date or after.
-You must complete this Enrollment Form
+We are accepting enrollments in the Roth 457 for payrolls effective the month after the month of form submission.
+Complete this Enrollment Form

-and indicate the amount you wish to contribute, even if you currently defer to a pre-tax Deferred Compensation account.
+and indicate the amount you wish to contribute each pay in total to the Roth account, even if you currently defer to a pre-tax Deferred Compensation account.
 If you want to stop your current Deferred Compensation deferrals, you must complete the Change Form

 revoking your participation at the same time you are enrolling in the Roth.